 For More Information

 For more information about the graduate programs in politics, consult the "politics" section in the Brandeis University Bulletin or contact:

 Professor Kerry Chase

-Beginning in academic year 2011-12, the Department of Politics will offer several "Roche-Slapin Fellowships" to support PhD study in political science.
-The fellowship is endowed by a bequest from Kenneth Slapin '61 a passionate political and community activist in his native Norwalk, Conn., who died in October 2009.
+The Department of Politics offers several "Roche-Slapin Fellowships" to support Ph.D. study in political science.
+The fellowship is endowed by a bequest from Kenneth Slapin '61, a passionate political and community activist in his native Norwalk, Connecticut, who died in October 2009.
 Mr. Slapin's gift honors the memory of John Roche, who joined the Brandeis faculty in 1956 as the Christian Herter Professor of Politics and History and served as dean of the Faculty of Arts and Sciences from 1958-61.
 "Ken had very happy memories of his years at Brandeis," said Thomas Fredo, a longtime friend of Slapin and the administrator of his estate.
 "He had very high regard for John Roche, and for the education he received.
 His pride in and gratitude to Brandeis is demonstrated through this gift."
-The Department will continue to offer fellowships from the Gordon Center for Public Policy to support PhD study in American politics and public policy, and from the Research Circle on Democracy and Cultural Pluralism to support PhD study of democracy.
+The Department will continue to offer fellowships from the Gordon Center for Public Policy to support Ph.D. study in American politics and public policy, and from the Research Circle on Democracy and Cultural Pluralism to support Ph.D. study of democracy.

 In 1956 Abram L. Sachar, the first president of Brandeis, asked John Roche, then professor of political science at Haverford College, to join the faculty of Brandeis University as Christian Herter Professor of Politics and History, and to create the university's Department of Politics.
 Roche served as dean of the Faculty of Arts and Sciences from 1958-61.
 His main areas of scholarship were political theory, constitutional law and the formative era of the American Republic.